 - What else is on the roof

-We’ll break down each of these factors so you can get a better idea how much weight your RV can hold.
+We’ll break down each of these factors so you can get a better idea of how much weight your RV can hold.
 But first, let’s talk about why you would need to get on the roof of your RV in the first place.

 Why Walk On Your RV Roof At All?

-Even if you aren’t looking to enjoy a beautiful sunset from your roof you’re going to need to get on top of your rig from time to time for basic maintenance.
-The roof is one of the most overlooked areas of any RV but just like anything else it needs regular cleaning and care.
+Even if you aren’t looking to enjoy a beautiful sunset from your roof, you’re going to need to get on top of your rig from time to time for basic maintenance.

-Most RVs have rubber roofs that need to be cleaned at least twice a year but I do my best to make it part of my quarterly cleaning and maintenance routine.
+Most RVs have rubber roofs that need to be cleaned at least twice a year, but I do my best to make it part of my quarterly cleaning and maintenance routine.
 Of course, some of this is going to depend on where you’re driving your rig.
-I know that when we spent a few weeks at a campground in California there didn’t seem to be anywhere I could park without getting bunch of sap dripped on my roof!

 But you don’t have to walk on your roof to do the cleaning, though it can make things easier.
-So even though cleaning your roof can be done via a ladder set up next to your RV, it isn’t practical to carry a 6 foot ladder with you across the country!
+So even though cleaning your roof can be done via a ladder set up next to your RV, it isn’t practical to carry a 6-foot ladder with you across the country!

 Besides cleaning, lounging on an RV roof is one of the most amazing ways to enjoy the view.
 With many RVs coming in at heights over 12 feet, you can get a unique vantage point to see a sporting event or the great outdoors.
-One of the things I love about hanging out on an RV roof is that it adds and entirely new outdoor space that ends up making your RV feel a whole lot bigger.

-Before you start pulling up the lawn chairs, you need to figure out what your RV’s roof can handle in terms of weight.
+One of the things I love about hanging out on an RV roof is that it adds an entirely new outdoor space that ends up making your RV feel a whole lot bigger.
+Before you start pulling up the lawn chairs, however, you need to figure out what your RV’s roof can handle in terms of weight.

 Does Your Roof Have A Ladder?